earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/03-intro-raster/raster-processing-python/2018-02-05-raster04-reproject-raster-data.md

 lidar_dem2.close()
 ```

-If you have many raster files to re-project the rasterio method has several lines of code that could get repetative to type.
+If you have many raster files to re-project the rasterio method has several lines of code that could get repetitive to type.
 Therefore your instructions have wrapped the `rasterio` reproject code into a function called `reproject_et` notice that this function contains all of the same code, but allows the input path, the output path, and the new CRS components to change every time the function is called.

 {:.input}
 ```python